×

 Although it’s unclear how almonds can aid, their vitamins can likely fend against vertigo’s causes.

-Drinking water
+Drinking Water

 Vertigo symptoms might be brought on by dehydration.
 The illness can be brought on by even modest dehydration.

 Dehydration can lessen vertigo and balance problems.
 The body needs 8 to 12 glasses of liquid every day.
-Although this applies to all beverages, water is the best option since it contains neither calories nor caffeine or diuretic effects.
+Although this applies to all beverages, water is the best option since it contains neither calories nor caffeine nor diuretic effects.

-Essential oils
+Essential Oils

 Numerous essential oils can be inhaled or applied topically to treat vertigo symptoms.
 In addition, vertigo symptoms like nausea, headaches, and dizziness can be treated naturally and affordably using essential oils.